Death of Jeffrey Epstein: Death

+The noose Jeffrey Epstein allegedly used to hang himself.

 When Epstein was placed in the Security Housing Unit (SHU), the jail informed the Justice Department that he would have a cellmate and that a guard would look into the cell every 30 minutes.
 These procedures were not followed on the night he died.
 On August 9, Epstein's cellmate was transferred, and no replacement was brought in.
 The evening of his death, Epstein met with his lawyers, who described him as "upbeat" before being escorted back to the SHU at 7:49 p.m. by guard Tova Noel.
 CCTV footage shows that the two guards failed to perform the required institutional count at 10:00 p.m. and recorded Noel briefly walking by Epstein's cell at 10:30 p.m., the last time the guards entered the tier where his cell was located.
 Through the night, in violation of the jail's normal procedure, Epstein was not checked every 30 minutes.
 The two guards assigned to check his cell overnight, Noel and Michael Thomas, fell asleep at their desk (Note: Their desk was about 15 feet (ca. 4.6 meters) away from Epstein's cell, but up a flight of stairs and through a locked gate.) for about three hours and later falsified related records.
-Two cameras in front of Epstein's cell also malfunctioned that night.
+Two cameras in front of Epstein's cell malfunctioned that night.
 Another camera had footage that was "unusable".